swagger-api/swagger-socket/README.md

     swaggerSocket.send(requests);
 ```

-### Swagger Socket Scala API
+### SwaggerSocket Scala API
 The SwaggerSocket protocol can also be used using the Scala language.
-The SwaggerSocket Scala library is using Asynchronous I/O so all the API call are non blocking.
+The SwaggerSocket Scala library is using Asynchronous I/O so all the API calls are non blocking.
 First, you need to hanshake using

 ```scala
     val ss = SwaggerSocket().open(new Request.Builder().path(getTargetUrl + "/").build())